StarIO: A Lightweight Inertial Odometry for Nonlinear Motion: Proposed Method

 \section{Proposed Method}

-To address the aforementioned challenges, we propose the Dual-Wing Star Transform (DWSFormer).
-This section outlines the overall pipeline and architectural design of DWSFormer, with a particular emphasis on the implementation details of its core component—the Dual-Wing Star Transform Block (DWSTB), which primarily comprises two key submodules: the Dual-Wing Star Block (DWSB) and the Multi-Scale Gated Convolution Units (MSGCU).
+In this section, we present the overall pipeline of StarIO and then describe its core component—the Lightweight Transform Block (LTB), which comprises two submodules: the Dual-Wing Star Block (DWSB) and the Multi-Scale Gated Convolution Unit (MSGCU).